 President – David Roe

 After making a less than half-hearted effort to qualify as an accountant in the NHS, David switched to sales and spent 20 years working for some large and not so large manufacturers and suppliers of medical products.
 In the autumn of 1999, he decided that he couldn’t stand the weather in the UK any longer and moved to Spain.
-Since then, he’s worked for estate agents, a mail/courier company and a car rental firm, but is now a man of leisure (apart from maintaining his garden and trying to avoid the wrath of his partner, Carol, by occasionally cleaning the house!).
+Since then, he’s worked for estate agents, a mail/courier company and a car rental firm, but is now a man of leisure (apart from maintaining his garden and trying to avoid the wrath of his wife, Carol, by occasionally cleaning the house!).
 He has been an enthusiastic birdwatcher since his late teens, but has never considered himself to be an expert and is certainly not a twitcher.
 He succumbed to several months of flattery and cajolery from other members and agreed to become President of the Costa Blanca Bird Club in December 2018.

 Vice President – Malcolm Palmer